UWorldJK/powerwash/README.md

 Google Charts brings a variety of tools to display data in various charts/plots on the site

 **Tech Stack**
-Node, HTML, JS, Python, GPT API, CSS, Express, Bootstrap, PostgressSQL, Flask
+Node, HTML, JS, Python, CSS, Express, Bootstrap, PostgressSQL, Flask